-Watermelon: The effect of drought and high UV in Watermelon cultivation tion technology and the choice of variety, the aim should be to develop sufficient foliage to protect the crops in the shade, but this alone is often not enough to prevent problems.
+It is therefore appropriate to limit the extent of intensive exposure to crops as much as possible.
+With the cultivation technology and the choice of variety, the aim should be to develop sufficient foliage to protect the crops in the shade, but this alone is often not enough to prevent problems.